 You are already joining an elite club by setting foot on the Antarctic continent, but crossing the Antarctic Circle is an even more remarkable achievement.
 Several expedition cruise lines offer itineraries to the Antarctic Peninsula that continue southwards, with the goal of reaching that all-important latitude, 66°33' S. As well as being something to tick off your cruising bucket list, a voyage this far south is likely to reward you with even more spectacular icebergs and sightings of wildlife including humpback whales, leopard seals and penguins.

 We are particularly excited about the launch in 2021 of Le Commandant Charcot, Ponant's revolutionary hybrid-powered luxury icebreaker, which is set to redefine polar travel.
 Her inaugural Antarctica programme includes voyages that go way beyond the Antarctic Circle, aiming for the emperor penguin colonies of the little-explored Bellingshausen Sea and remote Peter I Island.
-Here is a statistic to blow your mind: more people have set foot on the surface of the moon than on Peter I Island!
+It's estimated that only around 600 people have ever set foot on Peter I Island - that's comparable to the number of people who have been into space!